When Will Dave Doeren Become NC State’s All-Time Wins Leader?

 Horse racing is legal in North Carolina at the three tribal casinos in the state, though there are no legal online pari-mutuel sites.
 Betting on horse races was allowed as part of the bill that passed in 2019.
 However, there are no active racetracks.

 The North Carolina Education Lottery is one of the few forms of legal gambling.
 It operates regular games including Powerball and Mega Millions and daily games.
-With no online sports betting or gambling commission, the lottery may be responsible for the regulations with online sports wagering in North Carolina.

 All legal sports betting operators encourage responsible gambling.
 Sports wagering should be fun, but can lead to a gambling addiction or problem.
 North Carolina online sports wagering sites and apps will have a section about responsible gambling with advice and resources.